lionel-lints/1-800-happy-birthday/README.md

-# Liftoff – The Airtable CMS

-[Postlight](https://postlight.com)'s Liftoff is a nifty tool that lets you easily create a static website that displays content in Airtable base and style it with custom CSS.
-Read all about it in [this handy introduction](https://postlight.com/trackchanges/introducing-liftoff-easily-create-a-static-website-powered-by-airtable).
+# 1-800-Happy-Birthday

+This site is a simple react static depoyment for [1800-Happy-Birthday](https://www.1800happybirthday.com/)

 ## Quick Start

-This README goes pretty in depth with how to set up this project on your computer.
-Here are the basics in case you want to jump right in.
-You'll likely want to skim through other parts of this document as you go, but this will get you started!

-1. Create an [Airtable](https://www.airtable.com) base if you haven't already.
+1. Create an base if you haven't already.
 2. Clone this repo: `git clone git@github.com:postlight/liftoff.git`.
 3. Run `yarn install` to install dependencies.
 4. Run `yarn setup` for a walkthrough on setting environment variables.